Frederic-Li-Hanchen/grant-agent/README.md

 - build_database.py: script to scrape a list of cleaned text data files containing Bekanntmachungen (currently only from the BMFTR website)
 - check_databased_quality.py: script to check the quality of the text data files formatting
 - grant_summarisation_agent.py: script to extract specific key information from a grant document (currently only in PDF or txt format)
 - create_ground_truth.py: helper script to create a ground truth for fine-tuning and evaluation
+- evaluate_agent.py: script to evaluate the outputs produced by the agent using various evaluation strategies and plot the results